 - The board communicates with the rest of the satellite via a system known as an I2C bus.

 The pictures on this page are of the very first prototype board to be produced.
-It was not then fully populated with components and there have been several iterations of the PCB since!
+It was not then fully populated with components.

 The large array on 4 rows of pads on the boards are for a PC104 type connector, which forms the main signalling and power bus in the satellite.

-The board contains a low power microprocessor, but it is not planned that this will be reprogrammable after launch, so there will be considerable pressure on the code writers to get the software bug free!
+The board contains a low power microprocessor, but it is not planned that this will be reprogrammable after launch, so there has been considerable pressure on the code writers to get the software bug free!